-Any grade below a "B" (C, D, and F) is considered a failing grade.
+Any grade below a "B" (C, D, F and WF) is considered a failing grade.
 Courses must be repeated if a grade below a "B" is achieved in any course.
 If a grade below a "B" is received in any course, the student will be placed on academic probation.
 If a student receives a grade below a "B" in a course, the student is allowed to repeat the course one time.
 The academic probation will be removed after successful completion of the failed course.
 If a second grade below a "B" in the same course is earned, the student will be dismissed from the program.
 If a student receives two grades below a "B" in any two courses in the same or different semesters, the student will be dismissed from the program.

-With the consent of the instructor, the symbol of "W" is given when a student wishes to withdraw from a course, up to and including the last day of class.
-If the student repeats a course, which the student has failed in the School of Nursing, the official grade is the last grade earned.
+With the consent of the instructor, the symbol of "W" or "WF" is given when a student wishes to withdraw from a course, up to and including the last day of class.
+If the student repeats a course, which the student has failed in the Cizik School of Nursing, the official grade is the last grade earned.
+"WF" is considered a failing grade and is used in the calculation of the GPA.